timo/zasim/docs/tutorial/coding_simple_ca.rst

 `ElementarySimulator` object.
 It will take at least the rule number and either a size to be used for a random configuration or the configuration as a numpy array.
 In this case we will create a known configuration.
-In order to display it, too, we can create a `LinearConsolePainter` and pass the simulator as the first argument.
+In order to display it, too, we can create a `OneDimConsolePainter` and pass the simulator as the first argument.
 It will then, by default, automatically print out every step that happens in the simulator on the console.